Buckling is the term that’s used when one or more areas of a floor swell or lift upwards.

 In some cases, the floor might have only one swollen area whereas, in others, the floor might appear to be wavy or undulating as the floorboards can arch upward several inches.

 As you can imagine, the sight of a buckled wood floor can be pretty jarring.
 Let’s face it; this isn’t something that can be obscured by tossing a throw rug over it.
 A throw rug also won’t do much to resolve the problem or keep anyone from stumbling over it.
 Something needs to be done.

-If buckling wood floors is a concern, read on to learn about causes, solutions, and ways to prevent this situation.
+If buckling wood floors is a concern, read on to learn about causes, how to fix buckling in hardwood floors, and ways to prevent this situation.

 What Causes Wood Floors to Buckle?